FlightBlaze/build2-bug-repr/README.md

-# This reproduction of build2's heuristics bug
+# The reproduction of build2's heuristics bug

 Just build it!
 ```